Browse some of my work samples.

 I started as a PHP team developer at Bronto (now Oracle Netsuite) just before the Netsuite acquisition in 2015 and was part of a 4 person team.
-When Oracle purchased Netsuite in 2016, my team was further dissolved down to just me.
-At that point, I had basically been running the day-to-day operations of the legacy PHP code that is the Bronto platform.
+When Oracle purchased Netsuite in 2016, I became a 1-man team.
+At that point, I had basically been running the day-to-day operations of the legacy PHP code.
 I was tasked with additional responsibilities like being on-call and handling Puppet changes.
-I also shared the responsibility for deploying the PHP code to production but, otherwise, had been handling most of the bug fixes, improvements, feature requests, security fixes, Customer Service cases, etc by myself (except for those areas of code delegated to other service teams).
+I also shared the responsibility for deploying the PHP code to production but, otherwise, had been handling most of the bug fixes, improvements, feature requests, security fixes, Customer Service cases.
 I also lead the initiative in finalizing the upgrade to PHP 5.6 (had been a W.I.P. for some time before me) and initiated the migration to PHP 7.